yyfyfyang/apollo/docs/en/deployment/distributed-deployment-guide.md

 > This configuration is used to be compatible with the configuration acquisition logic when the cache is not enabled, because MySQL database queries are case-insensitive by default.
 If the cache is enabled and MySQL is used, it is recommended to configure it as true.
 If the database used by your Apollo is case-sensitive, you must keep the default configuration as false, otherwise the configuration cannot be obtained.

+#### 3.2.3.2 config-service.cache.stats.enabled - Whether to enable caching metric statistics function
+> For versions 2.4.0 and above

+> `config-service.cache.stats.enabled` The adjustment configuration must be restarted config service to take effect.

+This configuration works when `config-service.cache.stats.enabled` is true, it is used to control the opening of the cache statistics function.
+The default is false, that is, it will not enable the cache statistics function, when it is set to true, it will enable the cache metric statistics function.
+View metric reference index[Monitoring related-5.2 Metrics](en/design/apollo-design#5.2-Metrics),such as `http://${someIp:somePort}/prometheus`

 ### 3.2.4 `item.key.length.limit`- Maximum length limit for configuration item key

 The default configuration is 128.